 Twenty years of experience has taught me to use a holistic approach that identifies the problem through assessments, taps into special interests, fosters a “growth mindset,” and uses scientifically based interventions.

 As a Boston University educated, licensed and certified Speech-Language Pathologist I continue to train to address the needs of my clients.
-I have participated in private study groups with other professionals, supervised students, engaged in peer mentoring, taken a range of courses in reading, writing, social language and more, and worked as a LifeMap Coach for the Asperger’s Association of New England.
+I have participated in private study groups with other professionals, supervised students, engaged in peer mentoring, taken a range of courses, and worked as a LifeMap Coach for the Asperger’s Association of New England.

 Other interests include: Camping, listening to classical music, biking, reading, traveling the world, and painting.

 Community Conversations: Sister 2 Sister: Steering Committee Member – A women’s health initiative, aimed at addressing barriers to improved health outcomes in the Black community

 Wellness Collaborative – Core Member -The Wellness Collaborative, Inc. is an interdisciplinary collective working towards improved health and wellness in our local communities.